TE-Good/Whatify/README.md

 The user generated population of tables was a task which the team had not faced before, and was required for our website to function.
 However, when tackling this we managed to complete the task relatively smoothly.

 # Further features
-Should we have had more time, we would have incorporated the many to many relationship table into the database to streamline the back end, and potentially cut down the front end calls to one.
+If we had more time, we could have incorporated the many to many relationship table into the database to streamline the back end, and potentially cut down the front end calls to one.

-By default our method of open authentication caches auth tokens server-side, this is resulting in only single-instances of authed users.
+By default, the library we use to utilise Spotify’s open authentication, caches auth tokens server-side, this is resulting in only single-instances of authed users.
 To rectify this, we need to offset the access token from server-side to client-side, and we could achieve this via either signed cookies or local storage given more time.